sukrosono/sukrosono.github.io/_experiences/Caraka.md

 Cleverly PDF format is the standard, it asked by the client.
 The upper organization is smart enough to recognize "portable" in PDF.
 I am big fan of opensource and have huge tendency to hate windows.

-This application is classifying the data by the medical check up happen.
+This application is classifying the data by the medical check up.

 The project is done and asked before covid19 hit us.